- Pleasanton Water

 Sewer Rates

-The City is currently reviewing its sewer rates.
-Similar to the water rate setting process, the City is implementing a three-step approach to ensure sewer rates accurately reflect the actual system needs while maintaining consistency and financial health:
+Similar to the water rate-setting process, the City is implementing a three-step strategic approach to ensure sewer rates accurately reflect long-term system needs while maintaining consistency and financial health:

 2026 Sewer Rate Update